MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 - VMs are highly available to any node in the same compute cluster.

-- Data gets replicated to other nodes in the cluster to increase storage resilience.
+- Data gets replicated to other nodes in the storage cluster to increase storage resilience.
 Storage Spaces Direct supports several storage resiliency models.
 For more information, see [Fault tolerance and storage efficiency on Azure Stack HCI and Windows Server clusters](/azure-stack/hci/concepts/fault-tolerance).

 In this model, compute and storage scale independently from each other.
 This architecture is ideal for scenarios where your storage and compute requirements grow at different rates.
-For example, if you need more RAM or CPU resources to host VMs, you can add extra cluster nodes without also adding more storage.
+For example, if you need more CPU or memory resources to host VMs, you can add extra cluster nodes without also adding more storage.
 If you have VMs that consume a lot of storage but don't consume many CPU resources, you can add another storage node or cluster without adding more compute resources.

 - Each compute cluster can contain between 1 and 64 nodes.